“Drink your milk so you grow up big and strong.”

 For those who can tolerate it, a bit of cheese is a great way to get some quality saturated fat in your diet.

-Dairy can be a very beneficial food; however, that is very much dependent on the type, source and the individual consuming the food.
+Dairy can be a very beneficial food; however, that is very much dependent on the particular dairy product, the source and manufacturing process, and the individual consuming the food.

 In this article and its follow up I will discuss: